course-details-portlet

 Course content

-This course will cover fundamentals in micro- and nanotechnologies for analytical biomedicine such as diagnostics, research and tissue models.
-In detail the course will contain: Biosensor fundamentals, nucleotide sequencing technologies, ultra-high resolution imaging, microfluidic basics and uses within cell biology, microfabrication basics, surface bioconjugation and biopatterning, hydrogel structuring, microdroplet technology, organs-on-chips.
-This course is focused on technology rather than biology, but with uses primarily within biomedicine.
+This course will cover fundamentals in micro- and nanotechnologies for biomedicine such as diagnostics, research and therapy.
+The course will include lectures on subjects such as biosensor fundamentals, nucleotide sequencing technologies, microfluidic and microfabrication basics, surface bioconjugation and biopatterning, hydrogel structuring, microdroplet technology, biomaterials, stem cell biology, organs-on-chips, tissue engineering, and drug delivery systems.
+This course focuses mainly on technology with uses within biomedicine.

 Learning outcome

-• understand how nanotechnology can be tailored and used for biomedical purposes
+• understand how micro/nanotechnology can be tailored and used for biomedical purposes.

-• understand the problems and possibilities for analysis of proteins, nucleic acids and cells by micro fabricated devices and nanotechnological solutions
+• understand the problems and possibilities for analysis of proteins, nucleic acids, cells and tissues by micro fabricated devices and nanotechnological solutions, including microdroplets.

-• outline fabrication procedures and general considerations for microfluidics
+• outline 2D/3D fabrication procedures and general considerations for microfluidics.

 Learning methods and activities

 The syllabus of the course is defined by the learning objectives.
-The course is based on lectures.
+The course is mainly based on lectures with dedicated time set aside for group discussions.
 The curriculum is lecture handouts and appropriate review papers describing the learning outcomes.
-The course includes a compulsory term paper, providing an in-depth review of the primary literature in a chosen narrow topic, which will account for 30 % of the final grade.

 Further on evaluation